pism/pism/doc/sphinx/getting-started.rst

 Let's briefly deconstruct this run.

 At the front is "``mpiexec -n 4 pismr``".
 This means that the PISM executable ``pismr`` is run in parallel on four processes parallel standard (e.g. cores) under the `Message Passing Interface <MPI_>`_.
 Though we are assuming you have a workstation or laptop with at least 4 cores, this example will work with 1 to about 50 processors, with reasonably good scaling in speed.
 Scaling can be good with more processors if we run at higher spatial resolution [BBssasliding]_, [DickensMorey2013]_.
-The executable name "``pismr``" stands for the standard "run" mode of PISM (in contrast to specialized modes described later in sections \ref{sec:verif} and \ref{sec:simp}).
+The executable name "``pismr``" stands for the standard "run" mode of PISM (in contrast to specialized modes described later in sections :ref:`sec:verif` and :ref:`sec:simp`).

 Next, the proposed run uses option ``-bootstrap`` to start the run by "bootstrapping."
 This term describes the creation, by heuristics and highly-simplified models, of the mathematical initial conditions required for a deterministic, time-dependent ice dynamics model.
 Then the options describe a :math:`76\times 141` point grid in the horizontal, which gives 20\,km grid spacing in both directions.
 Then there are choices about the vertical extent and resolution of the computational grid; more on those later.
 After that we see a description of the time-axis, with a start and end time given: "``-ys -10000 -ye 0``".

 Then we get the instructions that tell PISM to read the upper surface boundary conditions (i.e. climate) from a file: "``-surface given -surface_given_file pism_Greenland_5km_v1.1.nc``".
-For more on these choices, see subsection \ref{sec:climate-inputs}, and also the PISM Climate Forcing Manual.
+For more on these choices, see subsection :ref:`sec:climate-inputs`, and also the PISM Climate Forcing Manual.

 Then there are a couple of options related to ice dynamics.
-First is a minimal calving model which removes ice at the calving front location given by a thickness field in the input file ("``-calving ocean_kill``"); see subsection \ref{sec:calving} for this and other calving options).
+First is a minimal calving model which removes ice at the calving front location given by a thickness field in the input file ("``-calving ocean_kill``"); see subsection :ref:`sec:calving` for this and other calving options).
 Then there is a setting for enhanced ice softness ("``-sia_e 3.0``").
-See subsection \ref{sec:rheology} for more on this enhancement parameter, which we also return to later in the current section in a parameter study.
+See subsection :ref:`sec:rheology` for more on this enhancement parameter, which we also return to later in the current section in a parameter study.

-Then there are longish options describing the fields we want as output, including scalar time series ("``-ts_file ts_g20km_10ka.nc -ts_times -10000:yearly:0``"; see section \ref{sec:practical-usage}) and space-dependent fields ("``-extra_file ...``"; again see section \ref{sec:practical-usage}), and finally the named output file ("``-o g20km_10ka.nc``").
+Then there are longish options describing the fields we want as output, including scalar time series ("``-ts_file ts_g20km_10ka.nc -ts_times -10000:yearly:0``"; see section :ref:`sec:practical-usage`) and space-dependent fields ("``-extra_file ...``"; again see section :ref:`sec:practical-usage`), and finally the named output file ("``-o g20km_10ka.nc``").

 Note that the modeling choices here are reasonable, but they are not the only way to do it!
 The user is encouraged to experiment; that is the point of a model.